brettneese/brettneese.xyz/posts/2019-03-12/k8s lab notes.md

 --name=aggregate aggregate:latest
 ```

 In this case, whatever is in `./src/main/resources/jdbc.properties.example` gets mounted to `/etc/config/jdbc.properties` which is symlinked into `${AGGREGATE_CONF_DIR}/jdbc.properties`, where ODK Aggregate reads it.

 The DB_USERNAME in this example is also being overriden using environment variables to "brett," instead of whatever is specified in that file.
-This allows easy rotation in case of leaked secrets.